 Name of Student:

 School: Grade:

 Diagnosis:

 Medication: Dosage:

 Time of Day Medication is to be Given:

-Date: Signature of Physician
+Signature of Physician

-I hereby give my permission for to take the above d that it is my responsibility to furnish this medication. who administers any drug to my student in accordance or dentist shall not be liable for damages as a result of an because of administering or failure to administer such drug
+I hereby give my permission for to take the above and that it is my responsibility to furnish this medication.
+We who administers any drug to my student in accordance in or dentist shall not be liable for damages as a result of an int because of administering or failure to administer such drug.

+Date:

-Date: Signature of Parent or Guardian
+Signature of Parent or Guardian